Complete Guide to Combined Master’s and PsyD Programs: 2026 Rankings & Requirements

 • Other Settings (7%): Schools, correctional facilities, corporate wellness programs

-For detailed salary information by state, visit our comprehensive guide on clinical psychologist salaries.
+For state-by-state figures, see our guide on clinical psychologist salaries.

-2024 US Bureau of Labor Statistics salary figures shown here for Psychologists.
-Job growth projections are from the US Department of Labor-sponsored resource, CareerOneStop.
-Figures are based on national data, not school-specific information.
-Conditions in your area may vary—data accessed August 2025.
+May 2025 US Bureau of Labor Statistics salary figures for Psychologists (including clinical and counseling psychologists, school psychologists, industrial-organizational psychologists, and all other psychologists).
+Job growth projections are from the US Department of Labor-sponsored resource, Projections Central.
+Figures reflect state and national data, not school-specific information.
+Conditions in your area may vary.
+Data accessed August 2026.

 How to Choose the Right Program